Indonesian railway signalling: Tebeng and Krian signals

-The Tebeng signaling device was the first railway signaling equipment used on Staatsspoorwegen lines since it first operated in 1878.
-The Krian signaling device (Krianinrichting) was a development of the Tebeng signal, which used a tall tower equipped with locking equipment.
-The name of this signaling equipment is attributed to Krian Station, a railway station in Sidoarjo Regency, which was also the first station to use the signaling.
+The Tebeng signalling device was the first railway signalling equipment used on Staatsspoorwegen lines since it first operated in 1878.
+The Krian signalling device (Krianinrichting) was a development of the Tebeng signal, which used a tall tower equipped with locking equipment.
+The name of this signalling equipment is attributed to Krian Station, a railway station in Sidoarjo Regency, which was also the first station to use the signalling.
 The last railway line to use the Krian signal was the Kalisat–Panarukan railway line, which was closed in 2004.
 It is recorded that the Krian signal has been preserved at Krian Station, Tamanan Station, Ambarawa Railway Museum, and Garut Station.

 The Krian signal is moved using a lever installed near the station's PPKA room, causing the tebeng to move and The driver will follow the aspect indicated by the tebeng-tebeng.
 Krian signals can have two or three aspects.
 In the two-aspect krian signal, the "stop" aspect is indicated by a red board that can be seen by the driver, while the "go" or "walk carefully" aspect is indicated by a red board that is moved 90 degrees so that it is not visible to the driver.
 Meanwhile, in the three-aspect krian signal, the "stop" aspect is indicated by a red board that can be seen by the driver, the "walk carefully" aspect is indicated by an invisible red board, with an upright arm, and the "walk" aspect is indicated by an arm that looks diagonal.